 Do you remember the food pyramid in health class, with the boring nutritious food groups at the base and the yummy no-no foods at the apex?
 News flash: there’s no universal spending pyramid.
 Most people’s spending goes towards basics like food, rent, and transportation, but that’s an average, not a rule.
 If you want to rent a cheap room in a run-down neighborhood so you can afford designer clothing, go for it.
 Saving money means honoring your own priorities.

 Do you need to learn how to use an elliptical training machine before you can go for a jog around the block?
 Do you need to get a degree in graphic design before printing out garage sale flyers?
 Of course not.

-Plenty of online tools will do the organization for you, like mint.com or your own bank’s automated bill pay program.
+Plenty of online tools will do the organization for you, like Mint.com or your own bank or credit union’s automated bill pay program.
 You can also turn disorganization into a benefit: hide $5 bills in your pockets before you throw your dirty jeans on the floor.
 Laundry time will reveal a forgotten savings stash.

 If you punish yourself by lowering your standard of living every time you want to save money, you’ll hardly feel motivated to save.
-Instead, get creative.
+Instead, try to get creative.
 Brainstorm ways to make more money on the side, preferably by setting up passive streams of income.

 Now that you know about a few of the common myths regarding saving money, it’s time to take action.
 You can save money starting today, and you can do it in any way that makes sense for you and your lifestyle.
 For more tips, check out this article on how savings accounts work.